abutler3/ESPN_Feed_Status_Board/README.md

 THANK YOUS
 ----------
 I was unable to attend @hacknashville because, well, I was watching the NBA playoffs.
 Consider this to be my contribution.
+The project is a modification of Gunther Groenewege's original implementation of a Things.app integration into Status Board.
+I kept most of the CSS styles, which came with some recommendations from Panic and stripped out the Things code.
+Thanks to him for putting up his project.